Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: Applications

 \section{Applications}

-We now apply the NLCE+VQE approach of the previous sections to compute one quasi-particle (1QP) excitation energies in the transverse-field Ising model (TFIM).
+We now apply the NLCE+VQE approach of the previous sections to compute 1QP excitation energies in the TFIM.
 We investigate the one-dimensional chain at the critical point, the two-dimensional square lattice at its quantum critical point, and additionally the one-dimensional TFIM with longitudinal field (TFIM+LF) in the disordered phase.
-The longitudinal field fundamentally changes the model by breaking parity symmetry, coupling ground state to excitations and making the one-dimensional model non-integrable.
+The longitudinal field fundamentally changes the model by breaking parity symmetry, coupling ground state to excitations, and making the one-dimensional model nonintegrable.

-To benchmark NLCE+VQE, we compare its performance with NLCE$+$ED, where exact diagonalization (ED) is used to compute properties on finite clusters.
-Furthermore, we investigate if the variance and trace-based cost functions yield similar results or not.
-In all three cases we use the conjugate gradient method for the classical optimization in the VQE process.
+To benchmark NLCE+VQE, we compare its performance with NLCE$+$ED, where ED is used to compute properties on finite clusters.
+Furthermore, we investigate whether the variance- and trace-based cost functions yield similar results or not.
+In all three cases, we use the conjugate gradient method for the classical optimization in the VQE process.